Fishing Lure Packaging: Reduce Damage, Returns & Costs with Smart Design

 Long-term storage worsens surface failure

 Retail clamshells protect lures visually but often allow subtle movement.
+Brands researching what is clamshell packaging often discover that internal clearance and long-term vibration can still affect product durability over time.
 Over 6 months in a garage or warehouse, temperature changes cause plastic expansion and contraction.
 Hooks shift each cycle slightly.
 Paint fatigue follows.

 Types of Fishing Lure Packaging that Fix This Issue